 search ]

-WordPress users are familiar with the wp-config.php file as the one used to set up the database information, such as the database name, the username, password, and its location (as well as table prefixes, security keys, and language).
+WordPress users are familiar with the wp-config.php file as the one used to set up database information – the database name, username, password, and its location (as well as table prefixes, security keys, and language).

-However, many users are unaware that the wp-config.php file can be used to set a wide range of configurations to enhance the functionality, performance, and security of your WordPress site.
+However, many users are unaware that wp-config.php can be used to set a wide range of configurations to enhance the functionality, performance, and security of your WordPress site.

 In this guide, I’ll share several configuration tricks that I’ve encountered over the years.
-The guide will cover options detailed in the WordPress Codex, as well as options you may not be familiar with.
+The guide will cover options detailed in the WordPress Developer Resources, as well as options you may not be familiar with.

 Here is an image of a typical wp-config.php file, known as the WordPress Configuration File: